-Planning & Building Standards service (PBS) is nearing the completion of the corporate Development & Regeneration Services (DRS) Invest to Improve (ITI) recruitment drive which established a baseline staff compliment to deliver regeneration of the city.
+Planning & Building Standards service (PBS) has completed the corporate Development & Regeneration Services (DRS) Invest to Improve (ITI) recruitment drive which established a baseline staff compliment to deliver regeneration of the city.
 This has given PBS the opportunity to consider our live business priorities and importantly plan ahead in order to position PBS as a more resilient service with the skill sets we require to deliver our service work programme, statutory obligations, GCC Strategic Plan/Service Plan commitments and our regeneration and placemaking priorities as identified in the statutory Development Plan.
 Graduate intake through regeneration resourcing has re-established an external intake which will be built upon.
-The DRS 2019-2022 Workforce Plan identifies the creation of 4 new Building Standards Graduate Apprenticeship posts during 2019/20.
+The DRS 2019-2022 Workforce Plan identified the creation of Building Standards Graduate Apprenticeship posts during 2020/21 however, due to Covid, these could not be filled.
 The model for resourcing, workforce and succession planning is incorporated within the PBS Business Plan.